DonczewLab/SLAM-Seq_Analysis/README.md

 **SLAM-Seq_Analysis** is a modular, high-throughput Snakemake pipeline designed to analyze **SLAM-Seq** data.
 It quantifies RNA synthesis and degradation by detecting **T>C transitions**.
 This pipeline processes raw **paired-end FASTQ** files through quality control, UMI extraction, adapter trimming, alignment, mutation counting, and context-specific mutation analysis using **SLAM-Dunk** and **Alleyoop**.
 The final output includes BAM files, CSVs, summary files, and MultiQC reports.

-It supports both **default 1-TC** and **custom 2-TC** read count thresholds for downstream comparative analysis and includes fully automated **MultiQC** reports for raw, trimmed, and SLAM-Dunk outputs.
+It supports both **1-TC** and **2-TC** read count thresholds for downstream comparative analysis and includes fully automated **MultiQC** reports for raw, trimmed, and SLAM-Dunk outputs.
 Additionally, the pipeline optionally supports a **spike-in genome** (e.g., S. pombe), allowing for parallel alignment and mutation quantification for normalization and QC purposes.
 Spike-in analysis is controlled by the flag `use_spikein` in the `config.yml` and produces a parallel set of filtered BAMs, mutation calls, and summary reports in a separate output directory `results/slamdunk_spikein`.
 Post-processing with an R script generates unified count matrices and two normalization strategies. **Total-readcount normalization** (library size per sample / 10M) and **Spike-in normalization** (if enabled; spike-in library size / 1M).

 ### Key Features